alexissyi/61040-portfolio/assignments/assignment2.md

 ### Problem

 **[WILG Meal Plan Cooking Assignments]** Everything outlined above is done manually and across various spreadsheets, forms and even random Slack threads (WILG communication occurs via Slack).
-In particular, member cooking availabilities are collected via a form and then one of the foodstuds manually assigns cooks based on the calendar.
+In particular, member cooking availabilities and preferences are collected via a form and then one of the foodstuds manually assigns cooks based on the calendar.
 This often requires multiple revisions since people's availabilities can change.

 ### Stakeholder List